tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 ## How we learned to use Scrum

-We, the very founders of Tilburg Science Hub, have used Scrum to manage the development of our project.
+We use [Scrum](https://www.scrum.org) - a simple framework for effective team collaboration - to manage the development of Tilburg Science Hub.
+By sharing our experiences with (an admittedly customized version of) Scrum, we hope to inspire and possibly help other teams to make their collaborations run smoothly.

-As time evolved, more people got involved in the process of developing Tilburg Science Hub and it became important to define roles, organize and coordinate working in a team efficiently, productively and pleasantly.
-By sharing our experiences with (a downsized version of) Scrum we hope to inspire and possibly help other teams to make their collaborations run smoothly.
+Importantly, Scrum works for any type of project, including __academic research projects__.

-However, we also advocate its adoption for any research project and whenever a team is involved.
-Keep reading to find out how to use it as a framework for collective research.
+Keep on reading to find out how to use Scrum as a framework for collective research!

 ## Scrum in a nutshell

-**[Scrum](https://www.scrum.org)** is a simple framework for effective team collaboration on complex products, co-created by Ken Schwaber and Jeff Sutherland.
+### Team members have different roles

-Scrum defines three main roles: the product owner, Scrum master and development team members.
+Scrum defines three main roles for members of the team: the product owner, the Scrum master and development team members.

-- The **product owner** is accountable for maximizing the value of the product and is also accountable for effective product backlog management, which includes:
+- The **product owner** is accountable for maximizing the value of the product and for defining a clear "task list" (called product backlog), including:
     - Developing and explicitly communicating the Product Goal;
     - Creating and clearly communicating product backlog items;
     - Ordering product backlog items; and,